lm7272/goodreads-dashboard/README.md

 ```

 ### **3. Set Up Environment Variables**
-Create a `.env` file in the project root:
+Create a `.env` file in the project root.
+The `.env.sample` in the repo gives all possible environment variables.
 ```bash
 GOODREADS_USER_ID=your_user_id
 CALIBRE_DB_PATH=/path/to/calibre/library # OPTIONAL